-Stumpf Tonin, FS, Wiecek, E, Torres Robles, AJ, Pontarolo, R, Benrimoj, SI, Fernandez-Llimos, F & Garcia Cardenas, MV 2019, 'An innovative and comprehensive technique to evaluate different measures of medication adherence: The network meta-analysis', Research in Social and Administrative Pharmacy, vol. 15, no. 4, pp. 358-365.View/Download from: UTS OPUS or Publisher's site
+Stumpf Tonin, FS, Wiecek, E, Torres Robles, AJ, Pontarolo, R, Benrimoj, SI, Fernandez-Llimos, F & Garcia Cardenas, MV 2019, 'An innovative and comprehensive technique to evaluate different measures of medication adherence: The network meta-analysis', Research in Social and Administrative Pharmacy, vol. 15, no. 4, pp. 358-365.View/Download from: Publisher's site

 Poor medication adherence is associated with adverse health outcomes and higher costs of care.
 However, inconsistencies in the assessment of adherence are found in the literature.

 To evaluate the effect of different measures of adherence in the comparative effectiveness of complex interventions to enhance patients' adherence to prescribed medications.

 A systematic review with network meta-analysis was performed.
 Electronic searches for relevant pairwise meta-analysis including trials of interventions that aimed to improve medication adherence were performed in PubMed.
 Data extraction was conducted with eligible trials evaluating short-period adherence follow-up (until 3 months) using any measure of adherence: self-report, pill count, or MEMS (medication event monitoring system).
 To standardize the results obtained with these different measures, an overall composite measure and an objective composite measure were also calculated.
 Network meta-analyses for each measure of adherence were built.
 Rank order and surface under the cumulative ranking curve analyses (SUCRA) were performed.